LEG ULCERS: Wheatgrass extract heals 3 “incurable” wounds

 Case No. 2

-The skin of this 82 year old man’s lower legs had been breaking down for 6 months.
-As the skin thins with ageing, often a minor injury causes exudate (tissue fluid) to find its way through to the surface of the skin.
-This opens a small wound that can then develop into a venous ulcer.
-The skin scales and scabs form over the broken areas.
-If this process isn’t halted, ulcers can coalesce and deepen.
-This patient was well aware of the potential for further deterioration.
+The skin of this 82 year old's lower legs had been breaking for 6 months, and as the skin thins with ageing, often minor injuries cause exudate (tissue fluid) that finds its way through to the skin surface - but even a small wound can grow into a venous ulcer.
+The skin scales then scabs form over broken areas.
+If this process is not treated, ulcers can develop, creating further deterioration.

-I explained how wheatgrass could work for him by helping to restore blood circulation to the area.
-This in turn would create new skin cells which can heal the several small ulcers that were present, strengthening the skin.
-He applied the wheatgrass extract twice weekly (experience has shown that one application a month is sufficient), and kept the area covered with a dry dressing.
+I explained to him how wheatgrass extract could do much to restore blood circulation to the area - that this in turn would create new skin cells capable of strengthening the skin.
+Then, after applying the extract twice weekly (which is ample), and keeping the area clean and covered with a dry dressing, the wound soon began to heal.

-The photographs show that in just 9 days there has been significant improvement.
+In the photographs we can see that in only 9 days there has been significant improvement to the wound.
 The scale and overlying crusts have almost disappeared and the ulcerated areas have healed.
 The skin is smoother and regaining its natural strength and texture.

 Case No. 3